andrew-js-wright/andrew-js-wright.github.io/_posts/2015-05-11-microservices-on-LXC.markdown

 #Redeploying Code
-Now when you make a change to the source code and rebuild the jars a `vagrant provision` run will recreate you containers and deploy the JARs onto a fresh environment making sure you don't get away with any hacky manual fixes which aren't stored in a provision script somewhere.
+Now when you make a change to the source code and rebuild the jars a `vagrant provision` run will recreate your containers and deploy the JARs onto a fresh environment making sure you don't get away with any hacky manual fixes which aren't stored in a provision script somewhere.